bspeice/speice.io/_posts/2019-02-06-stacking-up.md

 Understanding move semantics and copy semantics in Rust is weird at first.
 The Rust docs [go into detail](https://doc.rust-lang.org/stable/core/marker/trait.Copy.html) far better than can be addressed here, so I'll leave them to do the job.
-Even from a memory perspective though, their guideline is reasonable:
+From a memory perspective though, their guideline is reasonable:
 [if your type can implemement `Copy`, it should](https://doc.rust-lang.org/stable/core/marker/trait.Copy.html#when-should-my-type-be-copy).
 While there are potential speed tradeoffs to *benchmark* when discussing `Copy` (move semantics for stack objects vs. copying stack pointers vs. copying stack `struct`s),